zabereznikova/docs.de-de/docs/csharp/language-reference/operators/arithmetic-operators.md

 ## <a name="division-operator-"></a>Divisionsoperator /

-Der Divisionsoperator `/` dividiert den ersten Operanden durch den zweiten Operanden.
+Der Divisionsoperator `/` dividiert den linken Operanden durch den rechten Operanden.

 ### <a name="integer-division"></a>Ganzzahldivision